A summer English course is much easier to plan once you understand what each week is really for.

 What does a week on a summer English course in Malta look like?

-Typically morning lessons in a small class, then free afternoons and evenings for the beach, activities and exploring — with optional excursions through the school.
+Usually morning lessons in a small class, then free afternoons and evenings for the beach, activities and exploring, with optional excursions through the school.

 How many weeks should I book in summer?